metrixorg/MetrixDocument/src/jekyll/docs/sdk/ios/ios-sdk-en.md

 ### Integrate the SDK into your app

-you should use following import statement.
+You should use following import statement.

 ```objc
 #import <MetrixSdk/Metrix.h>